Bill Evans

 I was introduced to the music of Bill Evans in 1981, less than a year after he died way too soon at the age of 51.

 Since then, he has been almost a guiding force in my work.
 I don't listen to a lot of jazz anymore, but I always have some of Bill's records in rotation.
 For me, he is in a category of his own.
 No other jazz pianist sounds like him.
 No one else had his concept of what a trio could be.
-His melding of so many influences into his playing, including French impressionistic harmonic concepts.
+His melding of so many influences into his playing, including French impressionistic harmonic concepts, is uniquely his own.

 My sense of Bill's playing is that he was likely more influenced by classical composers than any other jazz pianist.
 His playing is deep; I hear new things in his recordings quite frequently.
 And these are records to which I've been listening literally for decades.